Ryamonster10/advcode-timetravling/README.md

 #### 2. Decoding Mechanism
 - Implement a decoding algorithm that precisely reverses the encoding process.
 - Ensure that the decoded message perfectly matches the original input.
+- You can ask the user for additional info here.
+For example, "What year was this from?"
+If you have different encoding techniques across dates.
+However, it is preferred to have the decoding algorithm detect this on its own.

 #### 3. User Interface
 - Develop a simple user interface (UI) for inputting the message, selecting encoding/decoding, and displaying the result.
-- The UI can be command-line based or graphical, depending on your preference and skill set.
+- The UI can be command-line-based or graphical, depending on your preference and skill set.

 #### 4. Originality and Creativity
 - The method of encoding and decoding should be original and creative.
 Avoid common or well-known cipher techniques.